 - Doctor’s Notes.
 It is very common for doctors to only write down the clinical symptoms and not make notes regarding pain, depression, low energy level, etc. Be sure that your doctor documents this in your file as proof that you are suffering from these symptoms as well.

-If you rely on the insurance company and doctor’s office to communicate, you could be waiting a long time.
-The best thing to do is to take the initiative to gather the documents that you need from your doctor, including the functional capacity report.
+If you do need to file an appeal, gather the documents that you need from your doctor, including a residual functional capacity report.
+This will help outline the tasks that the doctor believes you are not able to do safely without injuring yourself further.
 Make yourself a copy, and then submit them to the insurance company yourself.
 Note: There may be a fee from your doctor’s office for completing forms.
-It is important to know the harmful elements that can hurt your case too.